XarrrdaS/main/React - Dynamic Table using API endpoint/README.md

 To make the application work correctly, the 'node_modules' folder containing the developer tools downloaded when creating a new React project using Node and NPM is missing from this folder.
-If you want to run this program you need to create new react app via Node and then put these files into main folder<br>
+If you want to run this program you need to create new react app via Node and then put these files into main folder.<br>

 <sub>MADE WITH HEARTH 🖤</sub>